This...is how life begins. For each and every one of us.

 After an hour and a half, the elevator finally reached its destination.
 Thomas then exited the elevator hatch to find himself inside his home.
 He owned a small, Victorian-style beach house by the beach.
 It was a bit medium-sized, but still big enough to call home.

 His footsteps were only light enough to attract the attention of Lisabeth.
 Lisabeth was a lady from the Desert Sun District, who was employed by Thomas as her caretaker.
-She had fair tan skin, black hair, and despite the darkness with the exception of a small light burning from a gas lamp, she wore a light-blue servant's dress.
+She had fair black skin, dark brown hair, and despite the darkness with the exception of a small light burning from a gas lamp, she wore a light-blue servant's dress.

 "You're late," Lisabeth said, with a nasal tone resonating from her own British accent, mixed with a native roll in her tongue.
 "I apologize, my dear," Thomas said.
 "I had a little business to take care of in the city."
 He then took the moonstone crystal from out of his pocket and walked over to the closet.
 "I see you had to take care of important business with your associate Fatimah," Lisabeth remarked.